ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Both \_dmarc.example.com and \_dmarc.signing.example.com have DMARC records, while \_dmarc.com does not.
 If SPF or DKIM yield pass results, they still have to be aligned to support a DMARC pass.
-Since not all domains are the same, if the alignment is relaxed then the tree walk is performed to determine the organizational domain for each:
+Since not all domains are the same, if the alignment is relaxed, then the tree walk is performed to determine the organizational domain for each:

 For the RFC5322.From domain, query \_dmarc.a.b.c.d.e.f.g.h.i.j.k.example.com,
 skip to \_dmarc.j.k.example.com, then query \_dmarc.k.example.com,
  \_dmarc.example.com, and \_dmarc.com.
 None of
 a.b.c.d.e.f.g.h.i.j.k.example.com, j.k.example.com, or k.example.com have
 a DMARC record.